-The Financial Management Services Office of the Arizona Department of Transportation (ADOT) has developed the following information describing the estimated funds available for construction of the Regional Transportation Plan Freeway Program (RTPFP) from Fiscal Year 2006 through Fiscal Year 2026.
-The time period covered in this certification is as of December 31, 2023.
+The Financial Management Services Office of the Arizona Department of Transportation (ADOT) has developed the following information describing the projected funds available for construction of the Regional Transportation Plan Freeway Program (RTPFP) from Fiscal Year 2006 through Fiscal Year 2026.
+The time period covered in this certification is as of December 31, 2024.
+The term of this certification through Fiscal Year 2026 is based on the Regional Transportation Plan Freeway Program funded in part by the Regional Area Road Fund (RARF) Maricopa County transportation excise tax expiring December 31, 2025 under Proposition 400.